 Graduation from a two-year college or technical school and one year experience; or equivalent combination of training and experience.

-Must be physically able to operate a variety of equipment and tolls including computers, scanners, adding machines, computer software, computer hardware, sharing devices, etc. Must be able to exert up to 10 pounds of force occasionally, and/or up to 5 pounds of force frequently, and/or a negligible amount of force constantly to move objects.
+Must be physically able to operate a variety of equipment and tools including computers, scanners, computer software, computer hardware, sharing devices, etc. Must be able to exert up to 100 pounds of force occasionally, and/or up to 20 pounds of force frequently, and/or a negligible amount of force constantly to move objects.